viviandotdev/ObsidianVault/20 Sources/How to stop being lost in life (science-based approach) - YouTube.md

     - You are good at or getting better at it
 - Relatedness
-    - There is need for it in the world, being relevant for something bigger than yourself
+    - There is need for it in the world, being relevant for something bigger than yourself Cultivating related ness

-Arranged marriages have more satisfied
+Arranged marriages have higher satisfaction rates than love marriages
-Pick some thing and
+- by simply commiting to that person for a long period of time can bring satisfaction Pick some thing and
 Something you are interested in
 You are good at it